tweag/pirouette/DESIGN.md

 The whole symbolic execution consists in running this one step over and over again until it is not possible to reduce the terms anymore.
-In the example above, our first term/state is now blocked because there isn't much one can do with an integer.
+In the example above, our first term/state is now blocked because it reached a built-in value -- an integer -- which cannot be reduced further.
 The second term/state is not blocked because one can replace `f` by its definition and continue unfolding from there.
 The `WriterT Any` layer actually comes into play here: its only goal is to carry a boolean value tracking whether a step of evaluation was taken.
 Technically, it is possible for anyone to write their wrapper around `symEvalOneStep`; the default ones are breadth-first, and the way the `SymEval` monad is design clearly encourages this kind of algorithm.

 #### The symbolic evaluation state — `SymEvalSt`